-Tortoises Manouria refer to the few age old groups of tortoises that are famous for their fossil record.
-They generally occupy the southern regions of Asia in the mountainous regions near to water.
+Tortoises Manouria refer to the few age-old groups of tortoises that are famous for their fossil record.
+They generally occupy the southern regions of Asia in the mountainous regions near water.
 Unlike other usual tortoises, they like very cool temperatures.
 Their bulging scales on the thigh give them the name ‘Six-legged tortoise’.
 They neither brumate nor is there any documentation of aestivation.
 In spite of this, there are incidences where they were severely affected by hot weather.

 The sub-species manouria biological classification is as given below

 - M. e.Phayrei.
 Burmese black Tortoise

 - Manouria emys, Burmese Mountain, or Asian Giant Tortoise